 Steps to export a PyTorch model to ONNX:

-1. Install the ONNX export and runtime packages in the active PyTorch environment.
+1. Install the ONNX exporter and CPU runtime dependencies in the active PyTorch environment.

 $ python -m pip install --upgrade onnx onnxscript onnxruntime